segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 ## Why is my MTU count different from what I see in my destinations and other tools?

 Different tools count users under different conditions, so comparing numbers between any two tools, or between Segment and a tool, rarely produces the same number.
 Each tool accepts slightly different incoming data, and they often reject or process the incoming data differently.
-We've included some example explanations of why you might see differing numbers below.
+Included are some example explanations of why you might see differing numbers below.

 > success ""
 > Contact [Segment Product Support](https://segment.com/help/contact/) if for more information about a specific tool, or if you're concerned that differing numbers might be due an implementation error.